 Notes: 1.
-The Company aims to secure a competitive advantage by focusing on reagents, instruments and contracting for the support of advanced biotechnology research and the development of regenerative medicine products such as gene therapy products.
-For this reason, a large amount of research and development investment has been made in relation to net sales.
-The percentages of research and development expenses in relation to net sales for the 16th through 20th terms are 14.2%, 12.2%, 10.8%, 11.1% and 9.0%.
+The Company aims to secure a competitive advantage by focusing on the Reagents and Instruments business and the CDMO business to support the development and manufacture of regenerative medicine/gene and cell therapy etc. For this reason, a large amount of research and development investment has been made in relation to net sales.
+The percentages of research and development expenses in relation to net sales for the 17th through 21st terms are 12.2%, 10.8%, 11.1%, 9.0% and 10.8%.

-^{2.} Information on diluted earnings per share is omitted due to an absence of dilutive shares.
+2. Information on diluted earnings per share is omitted owing to an absence of dilutive shares.

-^{3.} The highest share price and lowest share price are those on the Tokyo Stock Exchange (First Section).
+3. The highest share price and lowest share price have been those on the Tokyo Stock Exchange (Prime Market) since April 4, 2022 and were those on the Tokyo Stock Exchange (First Section) previously.